 Information Technology is delivered across 2 hours a fortnight from Years 7 to 9 and now includes Computer Science units in which students learn programming skills.

 The performing arts faculty delivers two key subjects: Drama, Dance and Music.
 Music has 2 hours a fortnight across Key Stage 3.
 Drama and Dance as a combined subject has 2 hours a fortnight within that allocation in which it supports the Speaking and Listening aspect of the English curriculum as well as delivering the Dance component of Physical Education.

 At Key Stage 4, call students follow a core curriculum that makes up 60% of their timetable.
 The remaining subjects are Option subjects – four GCSEs drawn from the student’s own choice.

 All KS4 students follow a Core Curriculum which, over a two-week timetable, includes:

-8 hours of English, leading to one GCSE in English Language and another in English Literature.
+7 hours of English in Year 10 and 9 hours in Year 11, leading to one GCSE in English Language and another in English Literature.

 8 hours of Maths, leading to the GCSE.